Skip to content

 Section titled “How to run mif-validate and convert a document”

 This guide runs the deterministic mif-validate gate on a document and converts it between Markdown and JSON-LD.
-The verdict carries no language model — it is the canonical schema plus a lossless round-trip, so identical input yields an identical answer every time.
-For the full description of the skill, see the mif-validate reference.
+For the full description of the skill, see the mif-validate reference; for why the projection is deterministic, see One Artifact, Two Readers.

 Pick the MIF level the document targets and run the validator: